 honest opinion (previously fair comment) - the statement must (i) be an expression of opinion, (ii) indicate the basis of the opinion, and (iii) the opinion must be one that could have been held by an honest person in possession of the relevant facts at the time

 public interest - if the statement was published because this was reasonably believed at the time to be in the public interest

 privilege - certain situations in which an otherwise defamatory statement is made, will preclude claims from being brought - eg during parliamentary debates or judicial proceedings

 consent - if the individual consented to the publication of the defamatory statements or accepted an apology, then they would not be allowed to bring an action

 Who can be held responsible for defamation?

-Other than the individual or organisation who initially made a defamatory statement (ie the author), the 'primary publishers' of the statement who can be sued include the editor and commercial publisher.
+Other than the individual or organisation who initially made a defamatory statement (ie the author), the 'primary publishers' of the statement can be sued.
+These include the editor and commercial publisher of the word.
 In certain cases, secondary publishers such as booksellers, printers and website operators can also potentially face legal action.

 Website operators have a specific defence to defamation claims under the Defamation Act 2013, but only if they follow certain processes.
-However, the question of liability for website content - particularly in the case of companies such as Facebook which hold themselves out as platforms rather than publishers - is a hot topic of debate, so this situation may change.
+However, the question of liability for website content - particularly in the case of companies such as Facebook which hold themselves out as platforms rather than publishers - is a hot topic of debate.
+Ask a lawyer for more information.